-Artillery Large, armoured vehicles that were used to roll across No Man's Land, flatten barbed wire and provide protection to the men inside.
-Rifles A type of gun that could fire up to 10 bullets per second.
+· . encnes: Match the weapon to the description.
+Source A: A letter from Private Stanley Terry, a British solo letter was not censored. lier, writing to his family in November 1915.
+This Artillery Large, armoured vehicles that were used to roll across No Man's Land, flatten barbed wire and provide protection to the men inside.
+'We have just come out of the trenches after being in for six were in the trenches one of the Germans came over to our tr he was not fired at.
+We and the Germans started walking abo repairing them, and there was no firing at all.
+I think they ar rench for a cigarette and then back again, and but in the open between the two trenches, Rifles A type of gun that could fire up to 10 bullets per second.
 They could cut down whole lines of men within seconds.
+Usefulness: How does your own knowledge 'match' with this source?
 Machine Guns A type of hand-held bomb.
 A soldier would pull out the pin, throw it and it would explode after a short delay.
 Some had gas or shrapnel (metal shards) inside.
-Flame- throwers A type of light, portable gun that was issued to every soldier.
+Content: What does the source say?
+Summarise in your own words • Flame- throwers A type of light, portable gun that was issued to every soldier.
 The model used by the British was called the 'Lee Enfield.'
 Gas Huge guns on wheels that would fire shells that would explode on impact.
 These were used to 'soften up' the enemy before an infantry attack.
+Provenance: The source is 'uncensored.'
+What does this mean?
+Provenance: Who wrote this source?
+When?
+Why?
 Grenades A weapon that could create a wall of fire 15 metres high.
-Tanks A poisonous substance that was carried by the wind and caused a slow, painful death. \A/hio h of these we anone do you think was the most affective and
+Why might this be useful?
+Why might this be useful?
+Tanks A poisonous substance that was carried by the wind and caused a slow, painful death.
+Which of th why? nese weapons do you think was the most effective and Which of the why?
+Challenge: Is this source limited in anyway?
+How? (try v and avoid using the word 'bias.')
+1